checkeapp-group/CheckeApp/docs/DATABASE.md

 ## Overview

-This document provides a comprehensive overview of the FactChecker database architecture, designed to support a robust fact-checking application with user authentication, verification processes, and detailed audit trails.
+This document provides a comprehensive overview of the CheckeApp database architecture, designed to support a robust fact-checking application with user authentication, verification processes, and detailed audit trails.

 ## 🏗️ Architecture Principles